Ph.D. in Global Health

 Entry requirements

-1) Overall IELTS test score of 6.5 (with sub-scores no less than 6.0) or the equivalent TOEFL (except Home Edition) score as posted on the ETS website;
+1) Overall IELTS test score of 6.5 (with sub-scores no less than 6.0) or the equivalent TOEFL score as posted on the ETS website.

-2) Candidates can be exempted from submitting the language proficiency test report if:
+2) Applicants can be exempted from submitting the language proficiency test report if:

-– one of their earlier academic degrees was earned in a country with English as the language of official communication, academic instruction and daily life;
+— one of their earlier academic degrees was earned in a country with English as the language of official communication and academic instruction;

-– an undergraduate and/or graduate degree was earned in a program which was officially taught in English.
+— an undergraduate and/or graduate degree was earned in a program that was officially taught in English;

 List of documents to be submitted by the applicants